SAP-samples/kyma-runtime-extension-samples/pi-scenario/README-neo.md

 ### Calling Kyma From Integration Setup

-#### Get the Oauth Credentials

-1. Open the `dev` namespace within the Kyma console.
-2. Choose the menu option `Service Management` -> `Instances`.
-3. Choose the service instance created for the `integration-flow` plan.
-4. Choose the `Credentials` tab and choose a link value under `Secret` to open the secret.
-5. Choose the `decode` option to view the secret contents.
-The values `clientid`, `clientsecret` and `tokenurl` will be needed.

 #### Test the Scenario

-6. These steps can be done with a tool such as Postman or using Curl as shown here.
+1. These steps can be done with a tool such as Postman or using Curl as shown here.
-7. Grab the Integration Flow's URL by performing the following steps:
+2. Grab the Integration Flow's URL by performing the following steps:
    1. Within the Integration tenant choose the menu option `Monitor`.
    2. Go to `Manage Integration Content` -> `Started` Tile
    3. Verify that 'call-kyma-api' Integration Flow is in the started state.
 Copy the URL (https://`<tenant url>`/http/kyma/api) from the `Endpoints` tab.
-8. Run the following command to set the values into environment variables:
+3. Run the following command to set the values into environment variables using a user that has the role `ESBMessaging.send`:

    ```shell script
    export INTEGRATION_FLOW_URL='<integration-flow deployed iflow url>'